-Resilience.
+Resilience & Environment.
 The ability of the Gulf Coast transportation system to move people around in the major obstacles such as extreme weather events, major accidents, and equipment or infrastructure failures.
 The transportation infrastructure is vulnerable to major incidents and natural or man-made disasters.
-Roadways that have low-lying areas are subject to the damaging effects of stormwater inundation during severe weather events.
-Increased flooding and hurricanes could present extreme public health and emergency management challenges.
 Day to day, commuters are especially vulnerable to disruption in the transportation system from bad weather, traffic congestion, and accidents.
 The key to resilience is providing alternatives that will enable people to get around despite a disruption.